 5) Use Brainstorming Strategies

-Brainstorming ideas help to increase creative thinking and are great because there are really no right or wrong ideas.
-Brainstorming encourages children to come up with creative strategies and to see then visually on paper.
+Brainstorming ideas help to increase creative thinking and is great because there are really no right or wrong ideas.
+Brainstorming encourages children to come up with creative strategies and to see them visually on paper.
 There are many ways to brainstorm, but my favorite way is to write ideas onto index cards and put them into piles either in order of which to try first, things that might/might not work, etc. Pair children with those who are strongly creative to help with peer interaction.